Trello, Inc. complies with the EU Data Protection Directive through Safe Harbor certification.

 Choice — Choice is all about making sure you have the ability to control how we share your personal information with others.
 We never share any of your personal information with non-agent third parties.

 We won't share your personal information with non-agent third parties unless we are required to do so by law, or if we believe in good faith that disclosure is reasonably necessary to protect our property, rights or those of third parties or the public at large.
 It is possible that we may, on occasion, buy or sell assets from or to other companies.
 If that should occur, user information is typically one of the assets that get transferred.
-Similarly, if Fog Creek Software or most of its assets were acquired, or in the unlikely event that we go out of business or enter bankruptcy, user information could be transferred or acquired.
+Similarly, if Trello or most of its assets were acquired, or in the unlikely event that we go out of business or enter bankruptcy, user information could be transferred or acquired.
 You should be aware that such events can occur, and that if it does, the buyer may continue to use your personal and non-personal information, but only as set forth in this policy.
-Other than in these rare circumstances, Fog Creek Software will not rent or sell potentially personally identifying information to anyone.
+Other than in these rare circumstances, Trello will not rent or sell potentially personally identifying information to anyone.

-We may from time to time request some of your financial information for the purposes of completing transactions you have initiated through Trello, enrolling you in discount, rebate, and other programs in which you elect to participate, protecting against or identify possible fraudulent transactions, and otherwise as needed to manage our business.
+We may from time to time request some of your financial information for the purposes of completing transactions you have initiated through the Services, enrolling you in discount, rebate, and other programs in which you elect to participate, protecting against or identify possible fraudulent transactions, and otherwise as needed to manage our business.

 It's hard to imagine that we would ever consider collecting, let alone sharing, sensitive information with a non-agent third party, but if such a day should come, we will first give you the opportunity to explicitly consent (opt-in) to such disclosure or to any use of the information for a purpose other than the one for which it was originally collected or previously authorized.